Skip to content

 );

-Spin up a throwaway Postgres (Docker, Testcontainers, or a local instance) and verify a resource round-trips through your store:
+Spin up a throwaway Postgres (Docker, Testcontainers, or a local instance) and verify a resource round-trips through your store.
+Note the double yield*: the first resolves the State service to its Effect<StateService> initializer, the second runs it to get the StateService.

 test/postgres-state.test.ts